About the Rotel RB-1552 MkII

 Note: Only one set of inputs should be connected; never connected both Balanced XLR and unbalanced RCA inputs at the same time.

 Binding Post Speaker Terminal Outputs: The RB-1552MKII has four sets of color-coded binding posts terminals, two for each channel.
 The binding post speaker terminals that will accept bare wire (up to 10AWG), pin-connectors, spade-lugs, and banana plugs (single or dual).
-The power amp will support up to two pair of 4 to 16 ohm loudspeakers.
+The power amp will support up to one pair of 4 ohm loudspeakers or two pair of 8 ohm loudspeakers.
 There is no A/B switch for the speaker outputs; all speaker outputs are always active.

 Note: You should exercise caution when driving multiple pairs of speakers in parallel configuration from a single speaker output, because the effective impedance the amplifier sees is cut in half.
 For example, when driving two pair of 8 ohm speakers from a single output, the amplifier sees a 4 ohm load.
 When driving multiple speakers in parallel, it is recommended that you select speakers with a nominal impedance of 8 ohms or higher.

 12V Trigger In/Out: The Rotel RB-1552MKII is outfitted with a 12V Trigger input (3.5mm) and output (3.5mm).
 These 12V triggers can be used to link other components in your system that also offer 12V triggers, so they turn on and off with one another.